 I use a simple marinade containing BBQ rub, butter, vegetable oil, and apple cider vinegar.
 After rubbing, use a meat injector to inject 3-5 tablespoons of marinade into the meatiest parts of the pork butt.
 If you do not have a meat injector, skip this part for now.
 After you get an injector, give it another try.

-Then you are ready to smoke.
+After injecting, you are ready to smoke.
 Heat the smoker up to 250 degrees and place a chunk of apple wood on the smoker.
-Place your pork butts on and let smoking begin.
+Place your pork butts on and let the smoking begin.
 I use my Big Green Egg for this and I only add one chunk of wood every hour for the first 4 hours.
 After that, it is just the lump charcoal doing the smoking for the rest of the smoke.
 By not adding wood throughout the process, the meat does not get over smoked.

 S&S Tip: If you are smoking overnight or during the day and cannot watch the smoker, smoke it for the first 4 hours and then transfer the pork butt to an uncovered pan in the oven at 250 degrees.